-Chicago takes a minimalist approach to capitalization; therefore, while terms used to describe a period are usually lowercased except in the case of proper nouns (e.g., "the colonial iod," vs. "the Vi ctorian era").
-Convention dictates that some period names be capitalized
+Chicago takes a minimalist approach to capitalization; therefore, while terms used to describe a period are usually lowercased except in the case of proper nouns (e.g., "the colonial period," vs. "the Victorian era"), convention dictates that some period names be capitalized.
+See the University of Chicago Press's The Chicago Manual of Style (17th ed.), sections 8.72 and 8.73.

-(e.g., the